maxvfischer/DIY-arcade/README.md

 ### Glue main parts together
 When gluing the parts together, you'll need to be fairly quick and structured.
-I started of by laying down one side first, then gluing the middle parts and finally gluing the other side.
+I started of by laying down one side first, then gluing the middle parts and finally gluing the other side panel.

-Start of by adding the glue in the wood biscuits hole, then press down the wood biscuits into the holes.
+Start of by adding the glue in the wood biscuit holes, then press down the wood biscuits into the holes.
 After that you apply wood glue along all the connecting parts and press them together.

 ![glue 2](./images/build/glue_2.jpg)